Program Agenda

 Compliance and regulatory requirements, institutional investor reporting standards, cash and treasury management are all areas that are often underestimated by new managers – both in their importance and complexity – with potentially dire consequences if not properly managed.
 This session will take you through these key areas, what you need to do to make sure you are well-covered as you build and grow your firm.

-4:05pm – 4:10pm Introductions
+4:05pm – 4:10pm Introduction of EY Team

 4:10pm – 4:30pm Regulatory compliance